Home travelSweden The Ultimate Guide to Public Transport in Gothenburg

 Contents

-The Västtrafik app
+- The Västtrafik app

 First things first, I highly recommend downloading the Västtrafik app.
 All public transport stops in the city have maps on them, making it quite easy to figure out where you need to be, but to save time and really make journey planning on the fly (hehe) a breeze, the app is your friend!
 Let’s have a quick tour…

 On the tabs at the bottom of the screen, you can toggle between your purchased tickets, options for new tickets, and travel planning windows.
 The journey planner will give you the various options for getting from A to B, showing travel time, live delays and which platform you need to use.
 The journey planner also tells you what ticket you need!
 So if you’re travelling through several zones, you won’t be caught out.
-The departures screen shows you the upcoming departures from any stop you choose, or you can set it to automatically show your closest.
+The Departures screen shows you the upcoming departures from any stop you choose, or you can set it to automatically show your closest.

-All about tickets
+All about Gothenburg public transport tickets

 And the best part – this ticket is valid on EVERYTHING!
-Yes, trams, trains, buses and ferries all fall under the same ticket.
+Yes: trams, trains, buses and ferries all fall under the same ticket.
 So while it may seem pricey at first, it’s the only purchase you’ll make, unless you cross into a new zone.

 Buying the tickets on the app gives you a handy QR code, and that’s all you need.
 For travel-related questions, you can head to the various transport hubs – look for “Resecetrum”.
 See the map below for locations of Gothenburg travel centres, or click here for more information including opening hours.
 I’ve visited them before to ask questions about tickets and routes, and they’re very friendly and helpful